Culture

 During the Heian period, incense became popular among the aristocracy after they left Buddhism.
 Since Incense wood was not available in Japan, it was prized as a high-class gift.

-It was not until the Kamakura period (1185-1333) that the method of making incense was created as an art form.
+In the Kamakura period (1185-1333), the method of making incense was created as an art form.

-In the Muromachi period (1336-1573), not only the enjoyment of incense but also Zen teachings were added, and a culture similar to that of today’s Kodo was established.
+In the Muromachi period (1336-1573), the enjoyment of incense and Zen teachings were added, and a culture similar to today’s Kodo was established.

 During the Muromachi and Edo periods, attempts were made to classify incense woods.
 It is a classification system of incense wood, “Rikkokugomi (六国五味)”.

 It was named “Kyara”(伽羅), “Rakoku”(羅国), “Manaka”(真那伽), “Manaban”(真南蛮), “Sasora”(佐曾羅) and “Sumotara”(寸聞多羅) according to the region of origin.
-Also, “five flavors”(五味) was what we are trying to describe by replacing them with flavors, like spicy, sweet, sour, bitter, and salty.
+Also, “five flavors”(五味) were what we were trying to describe by replacing them with flavors such as spicy, sweet, sour, bitter, and salty.
 Thanks to the ability to categorize to some extent, the Kodo has evolved further.

-In the Edo period, incense spread not only among samurai families, but also among common people and women, and Kodo came to be counted as a form of education.
+In the Edo period, incense spread among samurai families and ordinary people and women, and Kodo came to be counted as a form of education.

 Even today, “incense burning classes” are still held, and people love them as a hobby or a lesson.